learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 var pikachu = { "name": "Pikachu", "type": "Electric", "species": "Mouse", "level": 100, "attacks": ["Thunderbolt", "Quick Attack", "Growl", "Slam"], "speak": function(){ return "pika pika"}};
 ```

-Here we have something that looks similar to an Array in that we have values that are comma seperated, but there are a few differences:
+Here we have something that looks similar to an Array in that we have values that are comma separated, but there are a few differences:

 - Instead of using square brackets `[]` we're using curly braces `{}`.